 The making of authenticity requires a helping of Politics with a dash of celebrity

-The nine room hotel replete with colonial themed piano bar, presidential suite and wall dressings from the artist himself abuts the controversial barrier erected by Israel to prevent Palestinian attacks and is sure to challenge our notions of what constitutes an authentic travel experience.
+The nine room hotel replete with colonial themed piano bar, presidential suite and wall dressings from the artist himself abuts the controversial barrier erected by Israel to prevent Palestinian attacks and surely challenges our notions of what constitutes an authentic travel experience.

 Joseph Pine, a thought leader on the Experience Economy said “The paradox [of authentic experience] is no one can have an inauthentic experience.
 And, no business can supply one.”

 All experience is a reaction to external stimuli that takes place inside of us and therefore is authentic.